Zulhakar/OnlyBlendsMixer/README.md

 ## Geometry Node Link

 - The 'Geometry Modifier Object' Node can manipulate the Input of an Geometry Nodes Modifier
-- You can send Data from Mixer Nodes to Geometry Nodes to controll for example the frequency
+- You can send Data from Mixer Nodes to Geometry Nodes.
+As an example: To adjust a waves frequency

 ![GeometryModifierObject](https://github.com/user-attachments/assets/830d2b7a-520c-4863-8a00-99bdc1de1272)
 - The 'Object to Sample' Node gets Data from Geometry / Objects an creates a Sound Sample
-- You can play Blender Object
+- You could use Blender Objects to play/create sounds

 ![Object_to_Sample](https://github.com/user-attachments/assets/83ba9d88-8158-4f50-ad3f-58aa7ed1b55b)
 ## MIDI Import